-Maybe.
+It depends.
 As we talked about above, sometimes a case is what makes wireless charging possible if a phone doesn’t support it.
 But if the phone is capable of wireless charging, thicker cases may prevent it from receiving a wireless charge.
 Ventev’s wireless charging solutions should work with the most popular cases on the market today.
 Additionally, cases that have metal or magnets in them, like those sold with magnetic car mounts, or those built to be super-durable, may not support wireless charging.
 Check the case’s packaging for any warnings.

 Will wireless charging damage my phone battery?

-No, wireless charging will not damage a cell phone battery.
+No, wireless charging will not damage a cellphone battery.

 Does wireless charging transfer data?